 When a lawyer gets a verdict or settlement in a 7 figure case, the lawyer can join the Million Dollar Advocates (of which I am a member).
 Last week, after a Texas jury awarded $1.5 million in a truck accident involving two men seriously injured after a semi crashed into their car, an Indiana based trucking company entered a more ignominious group of trucking companies that have had million-dollar truck accident verdicts entered against them based on truck accidents that occurred within a year, both Texas truck accidents.
 In 2005, Celadon took a $17.5 million jury hit in a truck accident case involving the death of a U.S. Army lieutenant, who was killed after getting rear-ended by a Celadon truck.
 The venue?
 Texas.

 In this most recent case, two men were driving in their car on a highway in Waxahachie, Texas (near Dallas) when a Celadon Trucking Services tractor-trailer struck their car.
 The Plaintiffs’ Texas truck accident lawyer alleged in the Plaintiffs’ lawsuit that Celadon negligently hired the truck driver and that its driver caused the truck accident.
 The jury agreed.

 One of the men suffered a fractured vertebra; the other sustained a serious injury to his right knee, which required several reconstructive surgeries.
 The latter man also suffered a mild traumatic brain injury and damage to his collarbone.

-I appreciate that Celadon is a big, publicly traded company that has a lot of truck drivers on the road.
-And I realize that this verdict may have been less than Plaintiffs’ demand.
+I appreciate that Celadon is a big, publicly-traded company that has a lot of truck drivers on the road.
+And I realize that this verdict may have been less than the Plaintiffs’ demand.
 But given Celadon’s history in Texas, you would think they might work a little extra hard to settle this truck accident case before trial.